-- Implementation Measure 4.1.5.ff To protect the integrity of the Willamette River Greenway, the City has established standards for the development of non-water-related and non-water-dependent uses consistent with Greenway standards.
-These standards: - a.
-Direct incompatible (non-water-related and non-water-dependent) development away from the river. - b.
-Establish a minimum setback from the top of bank where no native vegetation can be removed, and only allow selective vegetation removal within the remaining portion of the Greenway Boundaries with revegetation required. - c.
-Establish a minimum setback from the river banks for all uses that are not appropriate river-dependent or river-related land uses. - d.
+Implementation Measure 4.1.5.ff To protect the integrity of the Willamette River Greenway, the City has established standards for the development of non-water-related and non-water-dependent uses consistent with Greenway standards.
+These standards:

+- a.
+Direct incompatible (non-water-related and non-water-dependent) development away from the river. - Establish a minimum setback from the top of bank where no native vegetation can be removed, and only allow selective vegetation removal within the remaining portion of the Greenway Boundaries with revegetation required. - Establish a minimum setback from the river banks for all uses that are not appropriate river-dependent or river-related land uses. - d.
 Provide protection of public and private property, as well as public safety. - e.
 Provide necessary and needed public access to the river oriented through public lands, without precluding legal river access at appropriate locations across private property.
-Such public access shall be based upon recorded easements or other legal instruments. - Implementation Measure 4.1.5.gg Where possible, on-site drainage should be designed to preserve natural drainage channels and to allow for ground water infiltration.
+Such public access shall be based upon recorded easements or other legal instruments.

+Implementation Measure 4.1.5.gg Where possible, on-site drainage should be designed to preserve natural drainage channels and to allow for ground water infiltration.
 Man-made structures should be designed to complement the natural system.
 It is not the intent of this Measure to encourage unsightly and unsafe open ditches.
-Rather, open drainage systems should be designed to: (1) accent natural creeks and drainage channels and provide an attractive natural area-like appearance; and/or (2) be an integrated part of the streetscape; and/or (3) be designed as an attractive and functional amenity within a development. - Implementation Measure 4.1.5.hh Minimize the impact of urban development on adjacent rural and agricultural lands.
-Buffering, open space and low density land use designation may be employed. - Implementation Measure 4.1.5.ii The design of developments within the community can be regarded from two viewpoints: the design of structures as they relate to site and function (architectural design) and, their relationship to the surrounding area (community design).
-Both aspects shall be considered to be of equal importance.
-Good architectural design is necessary to provide visual variety and allow for individual identity.
-At the same time, good community design provides a sense of unity with other development while eliminating conflicting appearances. - Implementation Measure 4.1.5.jj All proposed developments, except single family dwellings outside of designated significant natural resource areas, shall continue to be subject to site plan (including landscaping) and architectural development review approval.
-Single-family subdivisions are subject to development review for approval of street tree plans.
-Individual (single-family) dwellings to be located within a designated significant natural resource area are subject to site plan review for removal of trees and vegetation and impacts to natural resources.
-They are not, however, subject to architectural review.
+Rather, open drainage systems should be designed to: (1) accent natural creeks and drainage channels and provide an attractive natural area-like appearance; and/or (2) be an integrated part of the streetscape; and/or (3) be designed as an attractive and functional amenity within a development.

+Implementation Measure 4.1.5.hh Minimize the impact of urban development on adjacent rural and agricultural lands.
+Buffering, open space and low density land use designation may be employed.